UV Glue vs Epoxy for Mixed Materials: Which Bonds?

 • Different thermal expansion coefficients (CTE): Metal expands more than glass; rubber expands far more than steel.
 A rigid adhesive can crack or delaminate at the interface when CTE mismatch is severe.

-• Chemical compatibility: Some adhesives attack certain substrates — plasticizing rubber, crazing polycarbonate, or corroding reactive metals.
+• Different moduli and chemical compatibility: Bonding a rigid material to a flexible one concentrates stress at the interface, and some adhesives attack certain substrates — plasticizing rubber, crazing polycarbonate, or corroding reactive metals.

 UV Glue on Mixed Materials